 Parton appears in “Jolene” as Babe, the bar owner, who serves as a mentor to Jolene and sings in “Two Doors Down.”
 She also serves as the balladeer in the western “J.J.
 Sneed” starring Willa Fitzgerald and Colin O’Donoghue, and introduces every episode in a prologue shot at her Dollywood theme park.

 In “These Old Bones,” Parton returns to her youth by revisiting the true character of an eccentric but spiritually-aware old woman “Bones” (Kathleen Turner) who inspired her as a young girl.
-Unlike Jolene, which is a relationship drama between two friends from different worlds, “These Old Bones” is more inspirational and includes elements of faith and scripture.
+Unlike Jolene, which is a relationship drama between two friends from different worlds, “These Old Bones” is more inspirational and includes elements of faith and scripture.“That character that was a lady that had kind of predicted in my young years, and I was just a little kid, she said that I was anointed and I was going to do great things,” she said, adding that a lot of her family and people from that area were “in tune” to spiritual things.

 The series is executive produced by Parton along with her producing partner Sam Haskell and Patrick Sean Smith, who also serves as showrunner.
 She is hopeful that the series will prove popular enough to get a second season and if so, she has no shortage of songs to draw from, including her megahit “I Will Always Love You.”